mjbieren/Coleochaetophyceae_Phylogenomics/Scripts/07_Decontamination/README.md

 python simplify_headers_for_blastdb.py [inputFile] [RenameHeaders] >> [FileOutput]

 ```
-where the FileOutput is the concatenated file for all sub-databases (e.g., RefSeq Bacteria, RefSeq Archeae, etc).
+Where the FileOutput is the concatenated file for all sub-databases (e.g., RefSeq Bacteria, RefSeq Archeae, etc).
 I used the following combinations:
 ```
 "arch_neg" for the Archea set